This country-specific Q&A provides an overview to technology laws and regulations that may occur in the France.

 Are communications networks or services regulated?
 If so what activities are covered and what licences or authorisations are required?

 The installation and operation of networks open to the public and the provision of electronic communication services to the public are free.
 Network operators and service providers (all of which are designated as ‘operators’) must, however, file a declaration with the national regulatory authority, the Autorité de Régulation des Communications Electroniques et des Postes (ARCEP).
-Through this declaration, the operators commit themselves to comply with the regulatory regime defined by the EU ‘Telecom Package’ (dating from 2002 and 2009) and the French Posts and Electronic Communications Code (CPCE, art.L.32 et seq.).
+Through this declaration, the operators undertake to comply with the regulatory regime defined by the EU ‘Telecom Package’ (dating from 2002 and 2009, currently under revision) and the French Posts and Electronic Communications Code (CPCE, Art.L.32 et seq.).

-Conversely, a declaration to the ARCEP is not required in respect of ‘independent networks’ (this corresponds to telecom services exchanged within closed user groups (aka.
-‘VPN’ or Virtual Private Networks)) or to radio installations using short-range frequencies that are not dedicated to their users.
+On the other hand, a declaration to the ARCEP is not required for ‘independent networks’ (this corresponds to telecom services exchanged within closed user groups (ie. ‘VPN’)) or to radio installations using short-range frequencies that are not dedicated to their users (e.g. WiFi, Bluetooth).

 Is there any specific regulator for the provisions of communications-related services?
 Are they independent of the government control?

-Communications networks and services are regulated by a national regulatory authority, the ARCEP (Autorité de Régulation des Communications Electroniques et des Postes).
+Communications networks and services are regulated by a national regulatory authority, the ARCEP.

-This agency has been recognized as an ‘independent government authority’ by the French constitutional court since its inception in 1996.
-This implies that its members may not be revoked during their assignment and that the agency may not receive orders or instructions from the government.
+This agency has been recognized as an ‘independent government authority’ by the French constitutional court since its inception in 1996 and is subject to the Act of 20 January 2017 which settles the rules applicable to such bodies, such as incompatibilities, conflicts of interests, professional secrecy.
+Its members may not be revoked during their assignment and may not receive orders or instructions from the government.

 Does an operator need to be domiciled in the country?
 Are there any restrictions on foreign ownership of telecoms operators?

-An operator is not required to be domiciled in France (i.e. to create a subsidiary, register a branch, or else) in order to operate a network or provide communications services in the country.
-Only the declaration or authorization requirement described in Question 1 above will apply.
+An operator is not required to be domiciled in France (i.e. to create a subsidiary, register a branch, or other) in order to operate a network or provide communications services in the country.

-In this area, the ministry in charge of electronic communications and the ARCEP must yet ensure that equivalence of treatment is respected regarding outbound as well as inbound traffic, including as concerns conditions of access to foreign networks.
+Pursuant to EU directives, each EU Member State must ensure that access to its telecom market is not unduly restricted.
+The ministry in charge of electronic communications and the ARCEP must nonetheless ensure that equivalence of treatment is respected regarding outbound and inbound traffic with foreign countries, including as concerns conditions of access to networks abroad.

 Interconnection between operators is regulated pursuant to the EU ‘Telecom Package’ and the French CPCE (see Question 1).
-For instance, an operator’s decision to refuse interconnection with another one (including a foreign one) must be substantiated.
-The ARCEP may control any interconnection agreement and may impose specific requirements on the parties in an ‘objective, transparent, non-discriminatory and proportionate manner’ (CPCE, art.L34-8).
+For instance, operators of networks open to the public must accept interconnection with their peers, unless their refusal is duly motivated.
+The ARCEP may control any interconnection agreement as well as any agreement for the sharing of a radio network and may, in certain cases, impose specific requirements on the parties in an ‘objective, transparent, non-discriminatory and proportionate manner’.
+Similar duties apply to infrastructure managers such as railways or highway operators and to those who set up or manage optical fiber broadband lines to end users.

 What are the principal consumer protection regulations that apply specifically to telecoms services?

-- information in real time on its offering and tariff, on the consequences of unlawful use of its services by the customer (e.g. in respect of copyright infringement), on the ways to protect individual security and personal data, on number portability - to list a few;
+- real time information on its offering and tariffs, on the consequences of unlawful use of its services by the customer (e.g. in respect of copyright infringement), on the ways to protect individual security and personal data, on number portability – without this list being exhaustive;

 - insertion in consumer agreements of certain provisions, such as on indemnification in case of failure to maintain the proposed quality of service; and limitations to the possibility to require a minimum term of service;